 Along almost the entire North Carolina coast, there is a cluster of unspoiled beach communities and natural landscapes, known as the Outer Banks.
-Getting to this remote strip of barrier islands is simple from First Flight Airport with your own vehicle, renting a car, or booking a ride from $100.
+Getting to this remote strip of barrier islands is simple from First Flight Airport with your own vehicle, renting a car, by taxi or booking a ride from $100.
 Moving around by ferry starts at $1.

 The Outer Banks key information